 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Curtis, pp. 193, from "American Slavery as It Is," by Theodore Weld.
-The slave had to wear an iron gage such that to drink he had to immerse his head.
+So I enclose a short account by Gurdon Chapman, pp. 1001, from "American Slavery as It Is," by Theodore Weld. "... the rigor with which they enforce punctuality to its call, maybe imagined from the fact, that a little boy only nine years old was whipped so severely by the driver, that in many places the whip cut through his clothes ... for tardiness of not over three minutes."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.